awslabs/aws-encryption-sdk-specification/changes/2020-07-14_multi-keyring-require-generation/change.md

 ## Out of Scope

+If a multi-keyring is configured with another multi-keyring as its generator, and this second multi-keyring has no generator, the outer multi-keyring cannot ever successfully complete an OnEncrypt operation.
+This is one of several examples of keyring configurations that cannot satisfy the requirements of an operation.
-Detecting at keyring configuration time that encryption will always fail because keyrings are not capable of meeting these requirements is [tracked separately](https://github.com/awslabs/aws-encryption-sdk-specification/issues/144).
+Detecting at keyring configuration time that encryption/decryption will always fail because keyrings are not capable of meeting their requirements is [tracked separately](https://github.com/awslabs/aws-encryption-sdk-specification/issues/144).

 ## Motivation